Literacy

 • Have you ever watched a horror movie?
 What happened that made the movie scary?

 After evaluating their KWL charts, you may discover that some students have very little background knowledge on the topic.
-You can introduce Chinese New Year to them by sharing a video, posting photographs of the celebration around the classroom, sharing some key vocabulary terms, reading a poem aloud, or taking them on a virtual field trip.
-This way, by the time students open the book you’ve chosen for them, they will already have a much deeper understanding of Chinese culture and Chinese New Year.
+You can introduce Lunar New Year to them by sharing a video, posting photographs of the celebration around the classroom, sharing some key vocabulary terms, reading a poem aloud, or taking them on a virtual field trip.
+This way, by the time students open the book you’ve chosen for them, they will already have a much deeper understanding of the holiday.

-Now let's say you're introducing a novel like S.E.
-Hinton's Outsiders to high school students.
+Now let’s say you’re introducing a novel that takes place in the 1960s.
 Much of the culture and language would be unfamiliar to them since the story takes place in the 1960s.
-Here are some ways to build students' background knowledge:
+You could build students’ background knowledge by having students research topics like 1960s fashion and slang or showing photos of teens from the decade.

 Science and social studies lessons are perfect opportunities to solidify background knowledge in reading.
-Grow students’ content knowledge with exciting, rich texts in which they can learn about history, physics, nature, psychology, current events—rather than just assigning reading for reading’s sake.
+Grow students’ content knowledge with exciting, rich texts in which they can learn about subjects like history, physics, nature, psychology, and current events—rather than just assigning reading for reading’s sake.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.